thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### September 23 2025: WanGP v8.7 - Here Are Two New Contenders in the Vace Arena !

+So in today's release you will find two Wannabe Vace that covers each only a subset of Vace features but offers some interesting advantages:
+- **Wan 2.2 Animate**: this model is specialized in *Body Motion* and *Facial Motion tranfers*.
+It does that very well.
+You can use this model to either *Replace* a person in an in Video or *Animate* the person of your choice using an existing *Pose Video* (remember *Animate Anyone* ?).
+By default it will keep the original soundtrack. *Wan 2.2 Animate* seems to be under the hood a derived i2v model and should support the corresponding Loras Accelerators (for instance *FusioniX t2v*).
+Also as a WanGP exclusivity, you will find support for *Outpainting*.

+- **Lucy Edit**: this one claims to be a *Nano Banana* for Videos.
+Give it a video and asks it to change it (it is specialized in clothes changing) and voila !
+The nice thing about it is that is it based on the *Wan 2.2 5B* model and therefore is very fast especially if you the *FastWan* finetune that is also part of the package.

 ### September 15 2025: WanGP v8.6 - Attack of the Clones

 - The long awaited **Vace for Wan 2.2** is at last here or maybe not: it has been released by the *Fun Team* of *Alibaba* and it is not official.
 You can play with the vanilla version (**Vace Fun**) or with the one accelerated with Loras (**Vace Fan Cocktail**)